Maxwolf/WolfCurses/README.md

 There are several other projects that have come after curses such as pcurses, PDCurses, and more recently ncurses which is used by most Linux text-mode installers to this day (2016 time of writing).

-I am not affiliated with these other projects in any way, and am just the guy that wanted similar functionality in managed code, meaning no wrappers or P/Invoke to native code because that is ugly.
+I am not affiliated with these other projects at all.
+I wanted to re-imagine these libraries for modern object-oriented languages without using a wrapper.